v-zhuravlev/zbx_template_pack/README.md

 ## How to use this template pack
 Just import the required template into your Zabbix 3.0+.
 Some templates might have dependencies.
 Check `deps` directory then.
 Currently `net` template is ready to be tested.
 See [`net/README.md`](https://github.com/v-zhuravlev/zbx_template_pack/tree/master/net) for all its items and triggers and supported network device types.

+## Template
+Templates are provided in two SNMP versions (SNMPvx suffix):
+- with SNMPv1 items
+- with SNMPv2 items
+And two translations (EN or RU suffixes):
+- English (Items and triggers)
+- Russian (most of items and triggers are translated)